cucumber/docs/content/cucumber/api.md

 ## Ignoring a subset of scenarios

-You can tell Cucumber to ignore scenarios with a particular tags:
+You can tell Cucumber to ignore scenarios with a particular tag:

 {{% block "java" %}} Using JUnit runner class: